drashland/website-v2/docs/drash/v2.x/1_getting_started/3_migration_guide_to_v2.md

 + import { SomeMiddleware } from "http://deno.land/x/drash/services.ts";
 ```

-You can learn more about using Drash services in the left sidebar under Tutorials > Services > Drash Approved Services.
+You can learn more about using Drash services in the left sidebar under Tutorials > Services.

 ## Example Application